opral/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-next/README.md

 	//...
 ```

-> Using the `Intl.Locale` API for text-direction isn't recommended, as it is still poorly supported
+> We discourage using the `Intl.Locale` API for text-direction as that's still poorly supported

 ## (legacy) Setup With the Pages Router